memiah/ansible-role-ssh-config/README.md

 added using the authorized_keys options with a list of keys.
 Specify a github username to fetch authorised keys from GitHub.

+     ssh_config_groups_additional: []

+Additional system users that can be assigned to specific inventories or roles, useful when using `ssh_config_users` as a common default user list.

     ssh_config_users_absent: []
       # You can specify an object with 'name' (required):
       # - name: example